unisonweb/website/src/compare-lang/unison-for-python-devs.md

   ToyDuck prefix -> prefix ++ " Quack!"
 ```

 The `Duck.toText` function uses _pattern matching_ on the data type to determine which kind of duck it received and return the appropriate text.
+The difference in their behavior is wholly dependent on the values they're constructed with and the functions that inspect their structure.

 ```unison
 quacks = do